jwilm/web-history/outline.md

 The originally documented HTTP Protocol ([Version 0.9, 1991](http://www.w3.org/Protocols/HTTP/AsImplemented.html)) only suppoted `GET` requests, status codes did not exist, and content was entirely static.
 This was sufficient to deliver simple hypertext documents, but additional request types, and a robust set of behavior modifying switches would be needed to propel HTTP into the 21st century.

-Dyanmic markup was being served already despite the simplicity of current HTTP.
+Despite the current simplicity of HTTP, script generated dynamic markup was already being served.
 CGI (_Common Gateway Interface_) was [first being standardized](http://en.wikipedia.org/wiki/Common_Gateway_Interface#History) by the NCSA in 1993.
 CGI allowed web servers to run arbitrary programs on the host server (such as a Perl or Python script).
 There were several issues with this strategy including overhead from creation of new processes for each request, and the ease of introducing security holes in CGI script.

 ## A dynamic client and server